-Christmas is one of the most magical times to experience in New York.
+Christmas is one of the most magical times to live in New York.
 The city is filled with Christmas trees, lights, carolers, decorated avenues and stores...
-It's definitely the time to travel to New York.
+Without a doubt, it is the time to travel to New York.
 As Andy Williams said in his popular song: It's the Most Wonderful Time of the Year!

 Every year New York inaugurates Christmas with the lighting of the huge Rockefeller Center tree.
 A tradition that dates back to the 1930s, when workers building the skyscraper put up another fir tree to commemorate the holidays.

 The Rockefeller tree is one of the top 11 Christmas trees in New York.
 It is always lit on the Wednesday of the week following Thanksgiving, and as the date of Thanksgiving changes annually, so does the lighting ceremony.